Skip to Main Content

 Illustration of various lifetime exposures that effect people.
 Icons representing radiation, indoor air, occupation, drinking water, emissions and waste, and consumer products all encircle and point to a group of people.

 The complex nature of human exposures to chemical and physical agents presents a challenge to research in this field.
 This complexity can be attributed, in part, to the numerous mixtures in the environment, fluctuations in dose over time, and different routes of exposure.
-Gaps remain in our understanding of the mechanisms of carcinogenesis resulting from chemical and physical exposures, including the assessment and impact of exposures throughout biologically-relevant time periods and life stages.
+Gaps remain in our understanding of the mechanisms of carcinogenesis resulting from chemical and physical exposures, including the assessment and impact of exposures throughout biologically relevant time periods and life stages.
 In addition, the health effects of exposures to the multitudes of chemical mixtures humans experience are poorly understood.
 Advancements in methodologies to investigate complex, dynamic exposures throughout human life are providing new opportunities to address these research gaps.

 Funding Opportunities